 How to Get a Site

-Hurry back to the registration kiosk, grab an envelope and fill it out, and then put your ticket into the slot that corresponds with the campsite you have selected.
+Hurry back to the registration kiosk, grab an envelope, fill it out, and then put your ticket into the slot that corresponds with the campsite you have selected.

 Now it’s time to choose your ideal campground for your trip to Olympic National Park!